-Comparative Study of Religions emphasis
+Comparative Study of Religions

 Religion stands at the heart of human diversity.
 In global business, politics, healthcare, scientific research, literature, music, or art, it is essential to understand the religious motives and differing beliefs, practices, and values of people that shape their decisions and actions, their history, social structure, and psychology.

-This emphasis provides students with the framework for understanding the religious motives and differing beliefs, practices and values of people from a global perspective.
+This focus provides students with the framework for understanding the religious motives and differing beliefs, practices and values of people from a global perspective.
 It allows students to understand how these factors have shaped their decisions and actions, as well as their history, social structure and psychology.

 Critical thinking Accordion Closed

 Graduates with a focus in the Comparative Study of Religions will know and be able to apply a variety of modern academic approaches and methods to the analysis of global religious phenomena, including discourse, practices, values, and material culture.
 They will have demonstrated ability to apply historical-critical analysis, based upon publicly accessible reasoning, to diverse religious discourses and practices.